-Flat head screwdrivers, also known as slotted or flat blade screwdrivers, have a flat tip that fits into slotted screws.
-A good flat head screwdriver’s tip will be squared off as opposed to tapered like a knife blade.
+Flat head screwdrivers, also known as slotted or flat-blade screwdrivers, have a flat tip that fits into slotted screws.
+A good flat-head screwdriver’s tip will be squared off instead of tapered like a knife blade.

 When selecting a flathead screwdriver size, the tip should fit snugly into the slot on the screw head with little to no wiggle room thereby providing maximum torque while preventing damage to the screw head.